spolanski/CoFEA/docs/api.rst

 CoFEA module implementation
 =============================

-The following section contains a decofeaion of CoFEA module implementation.
+The following section contains a documentation of the CoFEA module implementation.

 .. autoclass:: cofea.ExportMesh
    :members: